-Given an average territory size of 148 km2 and assuming occupied range has not changed since the 2017-18 survey (73,972 km2; Erb et al. 2018), we estimated a total of 500 wolf packs in Minnesota during winter 2018-19.
-Although also influenced by the estimated amount of occupied range, trends in the estimated number of packs (Figure 4) are generally the inverse of trends in estimated territory size (Figure 2).
+With an average territory size of 119 km2 and assuming occupied range has not changed since the 2017-18 survey (73,972 km2; Erb et al. 2018), we estimate a total of 621 wolf packs in Minnesota during winter 2020-21 (Figure 4).
+Although also influenced by the estimated amount of occupied range, trends in the estimated number of packs are inversely correlated with trends in estimated territory size (i.e., for a given amount of occupied range, increases in average territory size yield lower estimates of the number of packs within the state).

 Figure 4.
-Estimated number of wolf packs in Minnesota at periodic intervals from 1989 to 2018.
+Estimated number of wolf packs in Minnesota at periodic intervals from winter 1988-89 to 2020-21.

-After accounting for the assumed 15% lone wolves in the population, we estimated the 2018-19 mid-winter wolf population at 2,699 wolves, or 3.65 wolves per 100 km2 of occupied range.
-The 90% confidence interval was approximately +/- 675 wolves, specifically 2,046 to 3,430.
-Given the nearly complete overlap with the 2017-18 confidence interval, we conclude that the 2018-19 statewide wolf population was unchanged from the previous winter.
+After accounting for the assumed 15% lone wolves in the population, we estimated the 2020-21 midwinter wolf population at 2,770 wolves, or 3.7 wolves per 100 km2 of occupied range.
+The 90% confidence interval was approximately +/- 450 wolves, specifically 2,319 to 3,223.
+Given the nearly complete overlap with the 2019-20 confidence interval, we conclude that the 2020-21 statewide wolf population size was unchanged from the previous winter, but with results from the past 2 winters suggesting more but smaller packs.

 Figure 5.
-Wolf population estimates from periodic standardized surveys in Minnesota from 1989 to 2018.
+Wolf population estimates from periodic standardized surveys in Minnesota from winter 1988-89 to 2020-21.

-Although local variability occurred, from spring 2018 to spring 2019 the overall average deer density within wolf range remained stable.
-Over the past 5 years, wolf population estimates have been positively correlated with average deer density within wolf range (Figure 6).
+From spring 2019 to spring 2020, overall average deer density within wolf range increased 9%.
+Over the past 9 years, the trend in wolf population size during winter has been positively correlated with average deer density within wolf range the preceding spring (Figure 6).

 Figure 6.
-Comparison of estimated spring (pre-fawn) deer density and winter wolf abundance in Minnesota, 2012-2019.
+Comparison of estimated spring (pre-fawn) deer density and winter wolf abundance in Minnesota, 2012-2021.